xtuml/bridgepoint/doc-bridgepoint/process/HOWTO-create-bridgepoint-issues.md

 8. Now use the tab headers "Overview", "Activity", etc to see information about this project.

-9. The "Issues" link will show all issues for the current project and its subprojects.
+9. The "Issues" tab shows all issues for the current project and its subprojects.

-10. The "New issue" link will open a form that allows to submit a feature request or provide a description and reproduction steps for a bug.
+10. The "New issue" tab provides a form to submit a feature request or provide a description and reproduction steps for a bug.
 <table><tr><td>
 <img src="images/new_issue.png">
 </td></tr></table>